RadheKrishna-RadheRadhe/Password-Manager/README.md

 # Password-Manager
-This is a normal Password Manager which one acan use
+This is a normal Password Manager which anyone can use